How to Prevent Arthritis?

 Chronic stress can worsen inflammation and contribute to an autoimmune flare-up.
 Practising techniques like meditation, deep breathing and regular physical activity can help to keep stress in check and promote overall joint health.

 While there is no guaranteed way of preventing arthritis, by adopting a healthy lifestyle with proper attention to weight management, one can significantly reduce the risk of getting arthritis.
-By adopting the positive lifestyle measures mentioned above, one can stay active and pain-free as one ages.
+By adopting the positive lifestyle measures mentioned above, one can stay active and pain-free as one age.

 Disclaimer: